Rudy Giuliani: Marriages and relationships

-Giuliani married Regina Peruggi, whom he had known since childhood, on October 26, 1968.
+Giuliani married Regina Peruggi, his second cousin, whom he had known since childhood, on October 26, 1968.
 The marriage was in trouble by the mid-1970s and they agreed to a trial separation in 1975.
-Peruggi did not accompany him to Washington when he accepted the job in the Attorney General's Office.
+Peruggi did not accompany him to Washington when he accepted the job in the U.S. Attorney General's Office.
 Giuliani met local television personality Donna Hanover sometime in 1982, and they began dating when she was working in Miami.
 Giuliani filed for legal separation from Peruggi on August 12, 1982.
 The Giuliani-Peruggi marriage legally ended in two ways: a civil divorce was issued by the end of 1982, while a Roman Catholic church annulment of the marriage was granted at the end of 1983, reportedly because Giuliani had discovered that he and Peruggi were second cousins.
 Alan Placa, Giuliani's best man, later became a priest and helped secure the annulment.
 Giuliani and Peruggi had no children.

-Giuliani married Hanover in a Catholic ceremony at St. Monica's Church in Manhattan on April 15, 1984.
-They had two children, Andrew and Caroline Rose, who is a filmmaker in the LGBTQ+ community and has described herself as "multiverses apart" from her father.
+Giuliani married Hanover at St. Monica's church in Manhattan on April 15, 1984.
+They had two children: Andrew and Caroline Rose, who is a filmmaker in the LGBTQ+ community and has described herself as "multiverses apart" from her father.
 Giuliani was still married to Hanover in May 1999 when he met Judith Nathan, a sales manager for a pharmaceutical company, at Club Macanudo, an Upper East Side cigar bar.
 By 1996, Donna Hanover had reverted to her professional name and virtually stopped appearing in public with her husband amid rumors of marital problems.
 Nathan and Giuliani formed an ongoing relationship.
 In summer 1999, Giuliani charged the costs for his NYPD security detail to obscure city agencies in order to keep his relationship with Nathan from public scrutiny.
 The police department began providing Nathan with city-provided chauffeur services in early 2000.

 By March 2000, Giuliani had stopped wearing his wedding ring.
 The appearances that he and Nathan made at functions and events became publicly visible, although they were not mentioned in the press.
 The Daily News and the New York Post both broke news of Giuliani's relationship with Nathan in early May 2000.
 Giuliani first publicly acknowledged her on May 3, 2000, when he said Judith was his "very good friend".